Barbara Hopkins, Flutist

 Barbara Hopkins, flute

 Award winning flutist Barbara Hopkins enjoys national recognition for her performances.
-She has released several CDs including Telemann Methodical Sonatas, Vol. 1 and Short Concert Pieces for Flute and Piano, and the brand new Andersen Etudes, opus 15.
-The Flute Network praised her Telemann recording as, “full, rich, and highly musical.”
-The best selling Short Concert Pieces disc is in its third printing.
-She has appeared as soloist in New York, Boston, Albuquerque, Seattle, Phoenix, Atlanta, Dallas, Alaska, Florida, Connecticut, and throughout her home state of Pennsylvania.
+She has released three educational CDs including Telemann Methodical Sonatas Vol. 1, Short Concert Pieces for Flute and Piano, and Andersen Etudes, opus 15.
+Flute Talk magazine recommends her Andersen CD, writing, “Hopkins plays these virtuoso etudes with taste and a technical ease that many students work for years to never achieve,” and The Flute Network praised her Telemann recording as, “full, rich, and highly musical.”
+It was while teaching at Hartt Community Division that she conceived the idea for her first CD, Short Concert Pieces for Flute and Piano, when she realized her students needed to hear the repertoire that she was teaching and that much of it had never been recorded.She has appeared as soloist in New York, Boston, Albuquerque, Seattle, Phoenix, Atlanta, Dallas, Alaska, Florida, Connecticut, and throughout her home state of Pennsylvania.
 Composer Edward Diemente has written several works for her, and she has also worked with Joan Tower, Kenneth Fuchs, Chinary Ung, and Shirish Korde.

 Barbara has been a top prize winner in the New York Flute Club Young Artist Competition, was first prize winner in the National Flute Association Orchestral Audition Competition, and was awarded a fellowship to Tanglewood Music Center, where she had the honor of playing principal flute under Leonard Bernstein.
 She has been a member of the Hartford Symphony Orchestra since 1993, and has also performed with the Minnesota Orchestra, Buffalo Philharmonic, and Sarasota Orchestra.